ysa134/torii/README.md

 });
 ```

-Endpoint hooks should return a promise resolving with an authorization
+Provider hooks should return a promise resolving with an authorization
 object.
 Authorization objects should include values like access tokens, or
 an Ember-Data model representing a session, or minimal user data like UIDs.
 They may return SDK objects, such as an object with an API for making